OlGe404/microk8s/README.md

 ```

 ### Extended Usage
-If you do not use Ubuntu, but want to use the playbook to configure your Microk8s setup, install Microk8s on your machine and use the roles and/or tasks separately:
+If you do not use Ubuntu, but want to use the playbook to configure your Microk8s setup, install Microk8s on your machine and use the individual roles/tasks separately:

 ```bash
 ansible-playbook microk8s.yaml \